£190 setup + £59/mo · Own your site · Cancel anytime

 • MyBuilder: Commission-based, so depends on jobs won

 That’s not a typo.
-A Blosm website over three years costs less than two months of Checkatrade.
+Three years of Blosm costs less than three months of Checkatrade premium.

 Now, these aren’t apples-to-apples comparisons.
 Checkatrade sends you leads directly.
 A website needs time to rank on Google.
 But the long-term economics are dramatically different.